henzoparahua/TCC-JAVA-BARKINSHEET/README.md

 ## How to run

-It's simple step.
+It's a simple step.
 Just run 'app' or press shift+F10, if you are using Intellij.

 ## Under construction